Flag of Finland: Legal definition

+Flag construction

 Size

 Under Finnish law, the ratio of the flag is 11:18 (height:width), very close to the golden ratio.
-The swallow-tailed state flag is one unit longer and the tails are five units long.
+The swallow-tailed state flag is one unit longer, and the tails are five units long.
 The cusp width of the blue cross is three units of measure, giving a ratio set of 4:3:4 (vertical) and 5:3:10 (horizontal).
 When flown from a flagpole, the flag is recommended to have a width equalling one-sixth of the height of the pole.

 Usage

 The Finnish flag is used in three main variants.
-The usual national flag is used by all citizens, organizations and Finnish municipalities and regions.
-Anyone is allowed to fly the national flag whenever they deem it suitable.
-The rectangular state flag is used by bodies of the Finnish national and provincial governments, by the cathedral chapters of the two national churches (Evangelical Lutheran and Orthodox), and non-naval vessels of the state.
+The usual national flag is used by all citizens, organisations and Finnish municipalities and regions.
+Anyone is allowed to fly the national flag whenever it is deemed to be suitable.
+The rectangular state flag is used by bodies of the Finnish national and provincial governments, by the cathedral chapters of the two national churches (Evangelical Lutheran and Orthodox) and non-naval vessels of the state.

 The swallow-tailed national flag, which is also the naval ensign, is flown by the Finnish Defence Forces.
 The presidential standard and the command signs of the minister of defence, chief of defence, and commander of the Finnish Navy are flown only by the respective persons.

 All public bodies as well as most private citizens and corporations fly the flag on official flag flying days.
 In addition to the official flag flying days, there are about ten unofficial but generally observed flag flying days.
 Besides flag flying days, normally, no flags or corporate flags are flown.
 Flag Day is celebrated on Midsummer's Day.

 The Finnish flag is raised at 8 am and lowered at sunset, however not later than 9 pm.
 On Independence Day, the flag is flown until 8 pm, regardless of the dark.
 On the occasion of great national tragedies, the Ministry of The Interior may recommend flying the flag at half-mast throughout the country.

 As a special custom in Finland, the flag is flown at Midsummer from 6 pm of Midsummer eve until 9 pm of Midsummer's day.
 This is done to symbolize the fact that the darkness does not come to any part of Finland during Midsummer's Night.
 Midsummer is also celebrated as the day of the Finnish flag.